johannes-mueller/sunset/README.md

 ## Installation

-For now you need to clone the repo and copy or symlink the directory `custom_components/redshift` to your `.homeassistant/custom_components`.
-When restarting the redshift should automatically step in.
+For now you need to clone the repo and copy or symlink the directory `custom_components/sunset` to your `.homeassistant/custom_components`.
+When restarting Sunset should automatically step in.

 ## Support